26 Dec How to Keep your pets Teeth in Top Condition

 Dental disease in Dogs & Cats is caused by bacteria under the gum line causing infections.
 These infections cause lysis or breakdown of the tooth attachments making teeth loose and very painful.
 It can also predispose to abscess formation within the jaw.
 Bacteria can also circulate around the body seeding nasty infections in their liver, heart and kidneys making your pet very unwell.

-So keeping your pet’s teeth clean and avoiding “death breath” is crucial to maintaining their health and avoiding dog dental issues.
+So undertaking dog teeth cleaning and avoiding “death breath” is crucial to maintaining their health and avoiding dog dental issues.
 It has also been scientifically proven that a healthy clean mouth prolongs life expectancy.

 Some pets are unfortunately born with more nasty / pathogenic bacteria in their mouths so, despite regular cleaning or dentals, bacteria may still proliferate causing disease.
 Other pets, especially dogs with “beards” can have long fur ‘wicking’ bacteria into their mouths seeding infections, making dog dental care critical.
 Our feline friends, even after cat dentals may also develop severely painful resorptive lesions on their teeth, that ultimately require extraction.